Sirius-AI-dev/unirender/README.md

 # Unirender v1.1.0

-> The goal of this package is to convert a config file (local or remote)
+> The goal of this package is to convert a UniRender config file (local or remote)
-> into a web page instantly
+> into a web page instantly.
+JSON format of this file is described under **"Wiki"** section

+## Quick deploy
+1. Copy **"build"** folder to your web server
+2. Setup a correct **API host and path** in index.html
+3. Add any business-logic on backend.
+The main rules are described under **"Wiki"** section

 ## Installation